rcarrata/ocp4-azure-ipi/docs/mode-disconnected.md

-# IPI Installation - Mode Disconnected
+# IPI Installation - Mode Disconnected (Under Reconstruction)

+AirGapped in IPI is NOT Supported, because of lack of [Virtual Service Endpoints for Azure Resource Manager]()

 ## Fill the vars